-On his/her turn, each player will take one of four different actions:
+On their turn, each player will take one of four different actions:

 - Take a card from the Freeway (and draw a new card to replace it).

-- Create roadkill to score points: combine a vehicle card with animal card(s) with an equal or lower value and placing them in your discard pile.
+- Create roadkill to score points: combine a vehicle card with animal card(s) with an equal or lower value and place them in your discard pile.

 - Attack an animal (using a Rattle or Coyote in your hand to discard an animal in an opponent's hand).

 This sort of action selection is one of my favorite game mechanics—right after simultaneous action selection and asymmetry.
 Sadly, it falls a bit flat in Roadkill Rivals.
-Half of the actions are unavailable if you don't have the specific cards they require, and of course only the draw action is available if you don't have any cards.
-Furthermore, often the best action is painfully obvious—did the Lottery Ticket just appear on the Freeway?
-There's almost never a reason to not take it.
+Half of the actions are unavailable if you don't have the specific cards they require, and of course, only the draw action is available if you don't have any cards.
+Furthermore, often the best action is painfully obvious—did the Lottery Ticket appear on the Freeway?
+There's almost never a reason not to take it.

 That isn't to say that Roadkill Rivals fails overall.
 There are certainly times when it shines.
-Deciding whether to score something right now, or instead taking a good card to setup up something for next turn, or spending your action to attack an opponent—these decisions are what make the game.
-The hidden score piles help too, as unless you're writing down scores as people create roadkill, you can't be certain who is leading, and thus who it might be advantageous to attack.
+Deciding whether to score something right now, or instead taking a good card to setup up something for the next turn, or spending your action to attack an opponent—these decisions are what make the game.
+The hidden score piles help, too, as unless you're writing down scores as people create roadkill, you can't be certain who is leading and, thus, who it might be advantageous to attack.

-The bottom line: Roadkill Rivals isn't bad, but it's not quite good either.
-Some tweaks (whether from house rules or some further development) could take it from "disposable filler game" to one with some solid replay value.
+Roadkill Rivals isn't bad, but it's not quite good, either.
+Some tweaks (whether from house rules or some further development) could take it from a "disposable filler game" to one with some solid replay value.
 It's only really worth your investment if you're into the stupid theme and you want something simple and fast-paced while still being fun.
 On the other hand, if you need depth from your games, then you will probably end up going away from this one unsatisfied, so probably give it a miss and try out Catan or something instead.